Battle of Nicopolis (1798)

-The Battle of Nicopolis was fought on between the armed forces of Revolutionary France and the autonomous Ottoman-Albanian ruler, Ali Pasha of Janina.
-The French had seized the Venetian Ionian Islands off the western coast of Greece the previous year, after the Fall of the Republic of Venice.
+The Battle of Nicopolis was fought on between a French-led army and the autonomous Pashalik of Yanina ruled by Ali Pasha of Yanina.
+France had occupied the Venetian Ionian Islands off the western coast of Greece in 1797 after the fall of the Republic of Venice in the same year.
 The islands also included a few mainland exclaves like Butrint and Preveza, which were coveted by Ali.
-French efforts to draw Ali into their camp against the Ottoman sultan failed, and when the Ottoman Empire turned against France, Ali attacked the French positions.
+French efforts to draw Ali into their camp against Sultan Selim III failed, and when the Ottoman Empire declared war on France Ali attacked the French positions.
 The battle, which took place amidst the ruins of the ancient city of Nicopolis, resulted in a French defeat, and was followed by a devastating sack of Preveza.